-"If my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then will I hear from heaven and will forgive their sin and will heal their land" (2 Chronicles 7:14).
+[&]quot;If my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then will I hear from heaven and will forgive their sin and will heal their land" (2 Chronicles 7:14).

-Israel's Later Eastern Neighbors John H. Walton, Chronological and Background Charts of the OT, 2d ed., 72
+Israel's Later Eastern NeighborsJohn H. Walton, Chronological and Background Charts of the OT, 2d ed., 72

-MOAB AMMON EDOM 930-At the time of division, all were subjugated to the nation of Israel 925-Revolted during reign of Jeroboam and gained freedom 925-Declared freedom from Jeroboam 853-Baasha of Ammon allied Remained under the control of Judah 877-Subjugated by Omri with Ahab and others against Assyria at Qarqar control of Judan Coalition against Je hoshaphat in 853 defeated at En- gedi (2 Chron.
-20:1) 850-King Mesha revolted against Jehoram of Israel and gained freedom Retained freedom 845-Revolted against Jehoram of Judah and gained freedom (2 Chron.
-21:8-10) (2 Kings 3:4-27) 794-Defeated by Amaziah (2 Chron.
-25:11-13) 780-Uz ziah and Jeroboam II subjugated all three Remained subjugated 738-Gained freedom from Jotham (2 Chron.
-27:5) 735-Gained freedom from Ahaz (2 Chron.
-28:17) 73 32-All became Assyrian tributari es 711-Conquered by Sargon Remained as Assyrian tributaries 690-Rebellion suppressed by Sennacherib 612-Gained partial freedom with fall of Nineveh-607-Raided Judah for Babylon 605-Subjugated by Nebuchadnezzar 581-Rebelled and was conquered 581-King Baalis rebelled and was conquered 601-Became and remained Babylonian tributary
+MOAB EDOM 930-At the time of division, all were subjugated to the nation of Israel 925-Revolted during reign of Jeroboam and gained freedom 877-Subjugated by Omri 853-Baasha of Ammon allied with Ahab and others against Assyria at Qarqar control of Judah Coalition against Jehoshaphat in 853 defeated at En-gedi (2 Chron 20:1) 850-King Mesha revolted against Jehoram of Israel Retained freedom 845-Revolted against Jehoram of Judah and gained freedom (2 Chron 21:8-10) and gained freedom (2 Kings 3:4-27) 794-Defeated by Amaziah (2 Chron 25:11-13) 780- Uzziah and Jeroboam II subjugated a all three Remained subjugated 738-Gained freedom from Jotham (2 Chron 27:5) 735-Gained freedom from Ahaz (2 Chron 28:17) 732-All became Assyrian tributaries 3 711-Conquered by Sargon Remained as Assyrian tributaries 690-Rebellion suppressed by Sennacherib 612-Gained partial freedom with fall of Nineveh-607-Raided Judah for Babylon 605-Subjugated by Nebuchadnezzar 581-Rebelled and was conquered 581-King Baalis rebelled and was conquered 601-Became and remained Babylonian tributary